 Among the factors to consider is interoperability, or the openness of the credential technology.
 Misinformation or lack of knowledge on this topic can leave universities in an undesirable—and potentially costly—situation.

 The information below covers the basics of interoperability to help your university make informed credential decisions.

 Interoperability enables various technology systems to communicate and exchange and interpret information.
-With campus IDs, interoperability permits the credential to work with existing or different software, hardware and applications across campus.
+With campus cards, interoperability permits the credential to work with existing or different software, hardware and applications across campus.

 Open, interoperable credential technology should be built on an industry standard like MIFARE technology by NXP, for example.
 Unlike proprietary solutions, choosing credential technology that is open and widely known allows for more platforms with which it can work seamlessly.

-The more touch points in a student’s routine that are accessible with the campus ID, the smoother the campus experience becomes.
+The more touch points in a student’s routine that are accessible with the campus card, the smoother the experience becomes.
 Consolidating public transit access, meal plans, financial transactions, access control and more through a single card or mobile device requires integrations to occur.
-The possibilities are greater for your campus's credentials when they are built on an open technology.
+The possibilities are greater for your campus's credentials when they are built on open technology.

 Take control over long-term financial independence.
 As mentioned, a successful one-card solution and campus experience will generally rely on integrations.
 With proprietary technology limiting choices to only a select few vendors, costs are controlled and potentially higher.
 A wider selection means your team can shop around to find the best solutions at the best cost.